keystonejs/keystone-classic/README.md

 		*	`fill(width, height)` - scales the image to fill the specified width and height
 		*	`crop(width, height)` - crops the image to fill the specified width and height
 		*	`thumbnail(width, height)` - crops the image to fill the specified width and height
+*	`cloudinaryimages` (array)
+	*	Stores multiple images in a array as a nested Schema, which exposes the same methods as the `cloudinaryimage` field
+	*	Allows multiple images to be uploaded / removed / deleted in the Admin UI

 Fields support several options: